-The Live Desktop is launched by opening a session in the Launch Screen's Home Page, then selecting Start Live Production.
+The Live Desktop is launched by opening a session in the Launch Screen's Home Page, then selecting the LIVE icon and clicking Start Live Production.

 The Live Desktop provides visual feedback for operations, including monitoring, live switching, and so on.
 While it is seldom necessary for it to appear as heavily populated as seen in, we display it this way to illustrate that it can be logically divided into five horizontal bands, described from top to bottom in the following table.